 When it comes to actual car hire do know that a lot of the cars on offer aren’t in great shape, so make sure you arm yourself with solid rental car insurance.
-Even so, you should be booking way ahead of time since a lot of people will want to hire them.

 Locals will probably overtake you, so will buses.
 Stay calm and in control and let them do their thing, and don’t do like them.